NYC public schools delay reopening to Sept. 21

 “Teachers who usually get two days of professional development at the beginning of the school year will now get nine.
 We’ve heard from everyone in our schools that have said we need some more time,” Schools Chancellor Richard Carranza said.

-United Federation of Teachers President Michael Mulgrew said that the delay represents a consensus between the union and the Department of Education about what a school needs to have in place before the start date.
+United Teachers Federation President Michael Mulgrew said the delay represents a consensus between the union and the Department of Education about what a school needs to have in place before the start date.

 “What the schools will now see is definitively what they need to get done,” said Mulgrew, adding that teachers are not getting any time off.
 The additional time will go toward preparation.